JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 - When the execution time is short, the sampling may be insufficient -> run multiple times.

 ### Polynomial with scalars
-Let's look at our favorite `polynomial` function under the profiling lens.
+Let's look at our favorite `polynomial` function or rather it's type stable variant `polynomial_stable` under the profiling lens.

 ```@repl lab05_polynomial
 Profile.clear() # clear the last trace (does not have to be run on fresh start)
-@profile polynomial(a, x)
+@profile polynomial_stable(af, xf)
 Profile.print() # text based output of the profiler
 ```
-Unless the machine that you run the code on is really slow, the resulting output contains only the interactive part of Julia's REPL.
-This is due to the fact that our `polynomial` function take only aroun `7ns` to run.
+Unless the machine that you run the code on is really slow, the resulting output contains nothing or only some internals of Julia's interactive REPL.
+This is due to the fact that our `polynomial` function take only few nanoseconds to run.
 When we want to run profiling on something, that takes only a few nanoseconds, we have to repeatedly execute the function.

 ```@repl lab05_polynomial
-function run_polynomial(a, x, n)
+function run_polynomial_stable(a, x, n)
     for _ in 1:n
-        polynomial(a, x)
+        polynomial_stable(a, x)
     end
 end

+af = Float64.(rand(-10:10, 10)) # using longer polynomial

+run_polynomial_stable(af, xf, 10) #hide
 Profile.clear()
-@profile run_polynomial(a, x, 100000)
+@profile run_polynomial_stable(af, xf, Int(1e5))
 Profile.print()
 ```